Anambra south senatorial seat tussle: Sen. Ubah knows fate Jan.17 — Daily Times Nigeria

-The FCT High Court on Thursday fixed Jan.17 to rule on application filed by Sen. Ifeanyi Ubah of PDP urging it to vacate a judgment entered against his election to occupy the Anambra South Senatorial Seat.
+Abuja – The FCT High Court on Thursday fixed Jan.17 to rule on

 Justice Bello Kawu of the Federal High Court Sitting in Abuja has ordered the Independent National Electoral Commission (INEC) to issue the certificate of return to Barrister Dr. Obinna Uzoh, as the Senator-Elect for Anambra South Senatorial District.